 Believe it or not, it’s true when it comes to trading.
 Being a successful trader is not something that happens out of luck, it’s something you plan for.
 I find that the best way to kick off a new year is by mapping out a solid plan…

-Here are some key elements to developing a winning trading plan.
+Here are some key elements to creating a winning trading plan.

-So you want to make $500 a day trading, good for you, but a goal without a plan is just a wish.
-In order for your goals to become a reality you need formulate a plan just like a business does.
+What is a trading plan?
+Well, for example if you want to make $500 a day trading, good for you, but a goal without a trading plan is just a wish.
+In order for your goals to become a reality you need to learn how to write a trading plan just like a business does.

 It starts by outlining your core strategy.

 Have you ever seen the show Bar Rescue on Spike TV?

 It’s a reality show starring Jon Taffer, an expert in building successful bar/restaurants.
 Every episode starts the same– a struggling bar in jeopardy of going out of business.
 Jon and his team visit the bar, analyze their operations and then come up with a plan to rescue it.

 It’s shocking to see how many of these businesses don’t know where their money is coming from and where their inefficiencies lie.
 For example, one bar may have 25 items on the food menu, yet most of its sales are coming from 5 items.
 That business can save money and make the kitchen more efficient by eliminating those food items that don’t generate revenue.

 Instead of trying to be everything to everyone they define themselves and who their core customers will be.